Mommie Dearest: Reactions

 Christina's husband, producer Harvey Medlinsky, said in response to Christina's memoir, "I have only good things to say about Joan Crawford.
 She was always nice to me and Christina while we were married."

 The Secret Storm producer Gloria Monty, countered Christina's allegation that Joan "stole" Christina's role on the television show when she fell ill in 1968.
 According to Monty, Christina lied regarding this situation.
 Monty stated that she and CBS asked Joan to substitute for her daughter on the show, and that Joan agreed only in the interest of not allowing Christina to be permanently replaced by another actress until she could return to the show.
 Monty added, "I'll tell you that I saw Joan Crawford do everything she could to save that girl's life and job."

 Helen Hayes, June Allyson, and Vincent Sherman stated they had witnessed strict discipline.
 For example, Hayes and Sherman both stated in their autobiographies that they felt Joan was too strict a parent.
 Allyson stated in her autobiography that she witnessed Joan put Christina in "time-out", and did not let her go to a friend's birthday party as a punishment.
-However these people never stated they witnessed any outright abuse.

 On July 20, 1998, Cathy Crawford LaLonde filed a lawsuit against her sister Christina Crawford for defamation of character.
 LaLonde stated in her lawsuit that during the 20th-anniversary book tour of Mommie Dearest, Christina publicly claimed to interviewers that LaLonde and her twin sister, Cynthia, were not biological sisters and that their adoption was never legal.
 Lalonde stated neither claim by Christina was true and attached copies of the twin girls' birth certificates and adoption documentation to the lawsuit.
 The lawsuit was later settled out of court for $5,000 plus court costs.
 Lawyer Richard Orloski, representing the twins at the time, said, “We proved our point, and her adopted sister should now be careful in the future, knowing she'll be held accountable for her words".